cjmalloy/jasper/README.md

 match Refs with `['music', 'people/murray/anne']` or `['music', 'people/murray/bill']`

 ## Extending
-Allows extensive modification with server reuse.
-As extensions and plugins are done by creating Plugin and Template entities, server restarts are not required.
+Jasper allows extensive modification with server reuse.
+Since changes are done by creating Plugin and Template entities, server restarts are not required.
 This method of extensions means that only client changes are required.
 The same Jasper server, without any code modifications, can be used.
 The client can define and support its own Plugins